EDUCATION

 - Enhancing digital literacy

-- Encouraging career exploration in tech
+- Encouraging career exploration in technology

 Life Skills Training

 We recognize that emotional resilience is as crucial as technical knowledge.
+Our life skills programs help individuals develop confidence, communication abilities, and strategies to overcome life challenges.

 - Life skills sessions conducted for: